Webiks/force-horse/README.md

 After initializing the directive, force-horse inserts an object into the `options` object sent to it.
 This **`forceHorseInstance`** holds inside the force horse API methods.
 There is one **`forceHorseInstance`** per directive initialized:

-To use it, simply find the instance of `force-horse`, and call `element.options.forceHorseInstance`
+To use it, simply find the instance of `force-horse`, and call `element.instance`

 # Outputs

 Outputs are event emitters.
 You can subscribe and unsubscribe in the following way:
 ```
-const instance = element.options.forceHorseInstance;
+const instance = element.instance;
 const subscription = instance.hoverEvent.subscribe(() => { /* some callback */);
 subscription.unsubscribe();
 ```